Expulsion of the Acadians

-The British first deported Acadians to the Thirteen Colonies, and after 1758, transported additional Acadians to Britain and France.
-In all, of the 14,100 Acadians in the region, approximately 11,500 were deported, at least 5,000 Acadians died of disease, starvation or shipwrecks.
-Men, women and children were forcibly removed from their homes and their land, which they had farmed for a century.
-Their houses were burned and their land given to settlers loyal to Britain, mostly immigrants from New England and then Scotland.
-The event is largely regarded as a crime against humanity, though contemporary use of the term "genocide" is debated by scholars.
-A census of 1764 indicates that 2,600 Acadians remained in the colony having eluded capture.
+Of an estimated 14,100 Acadians, approximately 11,500 were deported, of whom 5,000 died of disease, starvation or shipwrecks.
+Their land was given to settlers loyal to Britain, mostly immigrants from New England and Scotland.
+The event is largely regarded as a crime against humanity, though the modern-day use of the term "genocide" is debated by scholars.
+According to a 1764 census, 2,600 Acadians remained in Nova Scotia at that time, having eluded capture.

-In 1710, during the War of the Spanish Succession, the British captured Port Royal, the capital of Acadia, in a siege.
-The 1713 Treaty of Utrecht, which concluded the larger conflict, ceded the colony to Great Britain while allowing the Acadians to keep their lands.
-However, the Acadians were reluctant to sign an unconditional oath of allegiance to Britain.
-Over the following decades, some participated in French military operations against the British and maintained supply lines to the French fortresses of Louisbourg and Fort Beauséjour.
+In 1710, during the War of the Spanish Succession, the British captured Port Royal, the capital of Acadia.
+The 1713 Peace of Utrecht ceded the territory to Great Britain while allowing the Acadians to keep their lands.
+Reluctant to sign an unconditional oath of allegiance to Britain, over the following decades some participated in French military operations and helped maintain supply lines to the French fortresses of Louisbourg and Beauséjour.
 As a result, the British sought to eliminate any future military threat posed by the Acadians and to permanently cut the supply lines they provided to Louisbourg by removing them from the area.